Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-\paragraph*{ Qubit Encoding and its Measurement in all Bases:} We encode the qubit in the spatial mode of a single massive object.
-The encoding is very intuitive, the $|0\rangle$ and $|1\rangle$ states of a qubit are represented by two spatially separated (say, in the $x$ direction) non-overlapping wavepackets whose position and momenta are both centred around zero in the other two commuting ($y$ and $z$) directions.
+\paragraph*{ Qubit Encoding and its Measurement in all Bases:} Our encoding is intuitive: $|0\rangle$ and $|1\rangle$ states of a qubit are represented by two spatially separated (say, in the $x$ direction) non-overlapping wavepackets whose position and momenta are both centered around zero in the other two commuting ($y$ and $z$) directions.
 Explicitly, these states (writing only the $x$ part of their wavefunction) are

 with $d>>\sigma_d$.
-These states are schematically depicted in Fig.\ref{fig1} in which only the $x$ direction is depicted along with their evolution in {\em time}, which will be important later.
-For simplicity of presentation, we will omit the acceleration due to the Earth's gravity, which is a part of the evolution which commutes with the rest (just imagine the experiment taking place in a freely falling frame -- everything can be easily adjusted to incorporate the acceleration).
-Under the above omission, the time evolution of our qubit state, which is essentially what we will exploit in this paper, maintains a complete cylindrical symmetry about the $x$ axis.
-Thus effectively we only consider 1D evolution in the $x$ direction.
+These states are schematically depicted in Fig.\ref{fig1} in which only the $x$ direction is depicted along with their evolution in {\em time}.
+For simplicity, we will omit the acceleration due to the Earth's gravity (as if the experiment is taking place in a freely falling frame), which can easily be incorporated as its effect commutes with the rest.
+Thus we only consider 1D time evolution in the $x$ direction.
+In this paper, we will only require two states: (a) a state in which a spin embedded in a mass is entangled with the mass's spatial degree of freedom in the state $|\phi^+\rangle=\frac{1}{\sqrt{2}}(|\uparrow,1\rangle+|\downarrow,0\rangle)$ for our first application, and (b) the spatial qubit state $|+\rangle=\frac{1}{\sqrt{2}}(|0\rangle+|1\rangle)$ as a resource for our second application.
+Preparation of the above adapts previous proposals and will be discussed with the respective applications.